 There will be accidental applications of the beeswax on certain furniture or other materials in your home such as curtains, clothes, and carpets.
 The paste wax can be removed using solvents such as a paint thinner.

-Beeswax wood polish is non-toxic, food-grade, and safe for human consumption.
+Compared to other wood finishes, beeswax wood polish is non-toxic, food-grade, and safe for human consumption.
 It can be used on children’s wooden toys and kitchen wood pieces such as wooden utensils, cutting boards, and bowls.

 Despite its widespread use, applying beeswax on wood furniture also comes with some disadvantages.